kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ---
 layout: page
-title: Player Plugins: Extending Player Functionality
+title: Extending the Player with Plugins
 ---

 The Kaltura player architecture uses plugins to extend the player functionality.
 All of the player controls and core functionalities are implemented as plugins.